 This course provides an introduction to the principles of the transmission of inherited characteristics and the underlying molecular mechanisms of the regulation of expression of genetic information.
 Topics will include: classical genetics, molecular genetics, biotechnology and genetic engineering, genetics of cancer and population genetics.

 BUSINESS ADMINISTRATION (BUSAD)

-151 Introduction to Business 4 Credit Hours 4 Billable Contact Hours F. W
+151 Introduction to Business 4 Credit Hours 4 Billable Contact Hours Prerequisite: RDG 090 and ENGL 090 or qualifying